 Kabir Banerjee Predoctoral Fellowship Opportunity

 The Weiss Fund seeks candidates interested in completing a predoctoral position.
 Predoctoral roles are intended to serve as a bridge between undergraduate and graduate programs for students interested in pursuing a Ph.D. in Economics.
 The Kabir Banerjee Predoctoral Fellowship identifies promising candidates, endorses their applications to highly competitive predoctoral programs, and subsidizes hiring costs.
-Finalists from the previous round, for example, now work with Weiss Fund-affiliated faculty at the Massachusetts Institute of Technology, Northwestern University, Stanford University, the University of California, Berkeley, and Yale University.
-Placements this year may vary but Finalists will receive a list of pre-approved positions.
+Finalists from the previous rounds, for example, now work with Weiss Fund-affiliated faculty at the Massachusetts Institute of Technology, Northwestern University, Stanford University, the University of California, Berkeley, and Yale University.
+Placements this year may vary but Finalists may be invited by leading faculty to apply to pre-approved positions.

 This Fellowship seeks to expand the representation of strong researchers from low or lower-middle-income countries, who may otherwise have limited access to mentorship and training from leading development economists.
-Applicants must have completed a relevant Bachelor’s or Master’s degree from an institution in a low or lower-middle-income country by June 2023.
+Applicants must have completed a relevant Bachelor’s or Master’s degree from an institution in a low or lower-middle-income country by June 2024.
 Alternatively, candidates who graduated from a secondary institution in a low or lower-middle-income country but continued their tertiary education elsewhere may also qualify.
 Candidates with research experience are strongly preferred, especially those with strong quantitative and programming skills in Stata, R, Python, or Matlab.
+Priority is given to applicants with limited access to academic experience or recommendations from leading development economists.
+While not strict criteria, factors such as educational background and professional experience are considered by our vetting team.

 Why Apply to the Kabir Banerjee Predoctoral Fellowship?